Published in The RISE Newsletter, Winter, 2017.

 With the vast sea of data available to gather and report, it can be resource intensive and hard to decipher what is truly meaningful and insightful, versus being served numbers that have minimal impact.
 Establishing meaningful KPI’s and goals prior to launching any campaign will allow you to effectively track and develop actionable reports in order to make decisions and improve bottom line results.

 Diving deep into your member files will allow you to develop insights beyond simple demographic clusters, and better understand actual customer behavior and preferences.
 This insight then drives development of meaningfully segmented creative, media plans, and improved direct mail scoring models.
-This increased understanding of your consumer can boost both lead and conversion percentages, while decreasing your overall cost and CPL as further described on our blog; http://www.dmwdirect.com/2017/08/segmentation-provides-juiciest-results-marketing/.
+This increased understanding of your consumer can boost both lead and conversion percentages, while decreasing your overall cost and CPL.

 3. Response Modeling:

 Each individual Direct Mail touchpoint serves a unique purpose through the AEP timeframe.
-Instead of looking to a one-size fits-all model, leverage your data to tailor each individual touchpoint in order to maximize all relevant response rate metrics such as calls, kit requests, website visits, etc. Our blog post shows in more detail how different types of consumers respond at different points during the AEP timeframe. http://www.dmwdirect.com/2017/01/new-look-into-consumer-profiles-uncovers-a-winning-direct-response-insight/
+Instead of looking to a one-size fits-all model, leverage your data to tailor each individual touchpoint in order to maximize all relevant response rate metrics such as calls, kit requests, website visits, etc. Check out this blog post to see how different types of consumers respond at different points during the AEP timeframe.

 4. Lapsed Member Predictive Modeling: